-Description of spondylolisthesis
+Description of spondylolisthesis causes

 “Spondylolisthesis” is a term used to describe vertebral slippage.
 It is characterized by the displacement of one vertebra over another, and slippage can occur in any direction.
 Spondylolisthesis is found most frequently within the lumbar (lower back) region of the spine.
 This is due to the fact that this area is exposed to a great deal of pressure caused by movement associated with lifting heavy objects and twisting the torso.
 The lumbar region also bears most of the weight of the upper body.
 Gymnasts, weightlifters, football players, hockey players and other athletes are especially susceptible to spondylolisthesis because of the tremendous amount of stress they place on their lower backs.
 But, even though the condition is seen frequently in athletes, spondylolisthesis can also be inherited or present at birth (a congenital condition), a result of an injury or trauma to the spine, or an effect of aging.

 The symptoms of spondylolisthesis include tightness or stiffness of the back muscles, pain in the thighs and buttocks and pain in the area of the spine where the slippage has occurred.
 Grades are used to classify the condition, with grade 1 spondylolisthesis signifying the least amount of slippage and grade 5 representing 100 percent slippage.
 The less slippage there is, the less likely it is that symptoms will become debilitating.